 She converted to the God of Israel, and when the blessings that she received when she accepted the God of Israel as her own, shows us how important it is for our Lord when we accept Him in our lives.

-I’m not sure how many people know this, but God decided to give Ruth a HUGE honor.
-He decided to give her the honor of being on the royal bloodline of our Lord Jesus Christ!
+As non-Jewish woman, God decided to give Ruth a huge honor.
+He decided to give her the honor of being on the royal bloodline of our Lord Jesus Christ.
 She ended up being the great-grandmother of king David.

-So preach the gospel of our beautiful Lord Jesus to anyone you know.
-This is ALWAYS the most important thing.
+So, preach the gospel of our Jesus to anyone you know.
+This is always the most important thing.

 6. God Doesn’t Care About Race Or Country Of Origin

-Ruth was from Moab, which means she wasn’t a first-class citizen in the land of Israel AT ALL.
-Still, the Lord included her in the royal bloodline of our Lord Jesus Christ!
+Another lesson could be distilled from the aforementioned points.
+Ruth was from Moab, which means she wasn’t a first-class citizen in the land of Israel.
+Still, the Lord included her in the royal bloodline of David, and our Lord Jesus Christ.

-Why?
-Because our beautiful Lord doesn’t care about the color of your skin, your heritage or your socioeconomic situation.
-Quiet a powerful lesson for racist Americans in society today.
+It depicts that God doesn’t care about the color of your skin, your heritage or your socioeconomic situation.
+This could also be a powerful lesson for racist Americans, or classist, ethnocentrist individuals anywhere in society today.

 7. Don’t Think You Have Nothing To Offer God